 We are here to Make Work a Better Place.

-Today, Tydy is one of the leading Onboarding Automation and Employee Data Automation companies out there.
+Today, Tydy is one of the only Employee Data Platforms out there.
 We work with some of the most respected employer brands in the world and the employee experience processes powered by us have won them global acclaim and awards.
 While we wear this badge of honor with great pride, it also motivates us to keep going and keep building to make work a better place.

 It's been a little over four+ years but we have only begun our journey.
 There are so many ways to use data to empower individuals and organizations and we are committed to discovering and creating better ways in order to develop a powerful ecosystem that brings together personalization and automation of the experience.

-Today, our core pillar is onboarding and new hire data management, but benefits personalization, internal movements or transitions, off boarding, alumni management and even ongoing data sanctity are still key concerns for organizations of all sizes.
+Today, our core pillar is employee data management that begins with onboarding, but benefits personalization, internal movements or transitions, off boarding, alumni management and even ongoing data sanctity are still key concerns for organizations of all sizes.
 There is still a lot to do and our purpose statement helps guide our way there.

 If you want to know more or chat with me about our purpose and our experience thus far - feel free to reach out.